7 The Dinner Party and the Revolution

 “What else did you tell her?” asked David.

 “I congratulated her for broadening the reach of literature, making asian voices heard for the first time in western literature.
 For opening a faraway and foreign world to deeper human insight and sympathy.
 For highlighting the role of women.
-In China’s patriarchal culture, wives were forbidden to speak unless spoken to.
-Her principal subjects – women and China – have too long been peripheral.

 I thanked her for not shying away from matters considered taboo in my own schooling – matters concerning bodily functions, particularly sex that she approached, like the Chinese with a healthy candour.
 Her novel’s unvarnished talk of these matters disturbed some delicate sensibilities.
 One Presbyterian pastor said it should have been titled “The Dirty Mud.”